The history of the Amish patchwork

 How to recognize an Amish quilt

-The main characteristic of an antique Amish quilt is that it is made from fabric offcuts from Amish garments.
-An authentic Amish quilt is easily recognizable by its plain colors, as printed fabrics are never used.
-Even today, clothes are made in Amish thatched cottages, and scraps are carefully preserved, often for years.
+The primary characteristic of an antique Amish quilt is that it’s made with fabric scraps from Amish garments.
+A true Amish quilt is easily recognized by its solid colors, as printed fabrics are never used.
+Even today, garments are made in Amish thatched cottages, and scraps are carefully preserved, often for years.

-For religious reasons, the Amish never depict faces, animals or any figurative forms as prescribed in the Bible: “Thou shalt not make unto thee any graven image” (Exodus 20:4).
+For religious reasons, the Amish never depict faces, animals or any figurative form as prescribed in the Bible: “You shall not make for yourself a graven image” (Exodus 20:4).
 Instead, they focus on the beauty and complexity of geometric patterns and color combinations.

-Traditionally, the wedding is an occasion to make three quilts for the girl and two for the boy: “It’s normal, since the bride-to-be makes one herself, the other two being made by sisters, aunts and cousins”, according to Ida Miller, in Indiana.
-The colors are often dark, but also light, depending onwho makes the garments: grandmothers or young girls.
-Crib Quilts are made for the many newborns.
+Traditionally, the wedding is always the occasion to make three quilts for the girl and two for the boy: “this is normal, since the bride-to-be makes one herself, the other two being made by sisters, aunts and cousins”, according to Ida Miller, in Indiana.
+The colors are often dark, but also light, depending on the origin of the clothes: grandmother’s or young girl’s.
+The many births are an opportunity to make Crib Quilts.

 Famous patterns for Amish quilts